shahdivax/Random_Docs/multi-node-axolotl.md

     use_cpu: false
 ```

 - below are the inputs I gave while config. accelerate (in sequence) of node two :
+- - do ``accelerate config`` and fill inputs as below
 > This machine <br>
 > multi_gpu <br>
 > 2 <br>